telara/Knowledge-Tree-with-ODP-Viewpoints/README.md

 ### These instructions were up-to-date on 17 June 2024.

+You can also install the Node.js runtime environment and Node Package Manager using `brew install npm`

-## Site running on Cloud Editor Platform, follow this link:
+## For the site running on Cloud Editor Platform, follow this link:
 https://observablehq.com/@knowledge-web/science-viewpoint-to-all@591

 View this notebook in your browser by running a web server in this folder.
 For